benwilcock/cqrs-microservice-sampler/README.md

  - Command & Query responsibility Separation with the [Axon CQRS Framework](http://www.axonframework.org/)
  - Event Sourcing & Materialised Views with RabbitMQ, MongoDB and H2

+#About the Author

+[Ben Wilcock](href="https://uk.linkedin.com/in/benwilcock) works for Pivotal as a Cloud Solutions Architect with a passion for microservices, cloud and mobile applications.
+Ben has helps [Pivotal's Cloud Foundry](http://pivotal.io/platform) customers become more responsive, innovate faster and leverage higher returns from their software investments.
+Ben is also a respected technology blogger who's articles have featured in Java Code Geeks, InfoQ, Android Weekly and more.

 ##Running the Demo

 Running the demo is easy.
 The whole environment has been packaged to be run as a series of Docker containers.
 To run the code, you'll need to have the following software installed on your machine.
 For reference I'm using Ubuntu 16.04 as my OS, but I have also tested the app on the new Docker for Windows Beta successfully.